-- If the family moves to a new unit, or a new HAP contract is executed due to changes in the lease (even if the family remains in place) the current payment standard applicable to the family will be used when the new HAP contract is processed. - If the family moves to a new unit, or a new HAP contract is executed due to changes in the lease (even if the family remains in place) the current payment standard applicable to the family will be used when the new HAP contract is processed.
+11-III.B • If the family moves to a new unit, or a new HAP • If the family moves to a new unit, or a new HAP Required Change? □ Yes  No contract is executed due to changes in the lease (even if the family remains in place) the current contract is executed due to changes in the lease (even if the family remains in place) the current Allows the benefit of the increased Payment Standard to be applied when it is payment standard applicable to the family will be used when the new HAP contract is processed. payment standard applicable to the family will be used when the new HAP contract is processed.
+MTW Policy needed.
 Interim reexams as a result of a rent increase request from the landlord will result in the most current payment standard being applied.